-2. I used carob.
+2. I use carob often.
 If you use cocoa powder, you may need to add a little more sweetener to the recipe, depending on your taste since carob has an inherent sweetness to it.

-How can you use this Chocolate Chip Recipe?
+How can you use these Homemade Chocolate Chips?

 - Of course, in cookies and bars